How to use your home's equity for a loan or line of credit in Florida

 Since a HELOC gives you the opportunity to borrow money over time up to a set credit limit, it works like a credit card.
 Rather than borrowing a lump sum like you would with a home equity loan, a HELOC acts as a revolving loan.
 Once you tap into your HELOC, you’ll pay back the amount you borrowed over time, plus interest charges against it.

 A HELOC has two time periods that are important to understand.
 The draw period, which typically ranges from 5 to 10 years, is when you can borrow what you need and make interest-only payments.
 The 15 to 20-year repayment period will begin as soon as the draw period is over.
-During the repayment period, you’ll have to pay back the principal as well as any interest on the amount you borrowed.
+Discover® Home Loans do not offer HELOC, however as a general practice across different lenders, during the repayment period, you’ll have to pay back the principal as well as any interest on the amount you borrowed.

 Just like a credit card, a HELOC allows you to borrow as much or as little as you want within your limit.
 This can be an advantage, especially if you’re unsure of how much cash you need to pay for a major home improvement with ongoing costs or any other type of expense.